Millennial B2B buyers are skeptical about suppliers’ sites. Here’s how to overcome it.

 Removing the risk

 Every day, organizations make over 400 business orders.
-These purchases are critical.
+And these purchases are critical to keep things running smoothly.
 Because of this, transparency is key to pushing past the uncertainty and fear surrounding expensive products.
 Besides giving people accurate pricing and stock, you want to understand the conversation in their heads that’s making them cautious in the first place.

 Well-designed surveys can reveal information about the reasons why a person may or may not make a purchase.
 However, customer interviews and reviews can uncover more valuable details about why they choose to buy from you or another business.